Twigg021/tModLoaderEz/README.md

 Download
 Install
-Set bash or whatever to use tModLoaderEz as a command that starts main.js (Ask User)
+Set bash or whatever to use tModLoaderEz as a command that starts main.js maybe?
+(Ask User)
-tModLoaderEz >> node main.js
+tModLoaderEz >> node main.js (Or maybe instead just an .sh or .ps1 file so it can first check logic on installed packages)